toastedqu/toastedqu.github.io/content/en/docs/ml/rl.md

 Some specifications:
 - **Model-based vs Model-free**: Model-based RL assumes a model of the environment, while Model-free RL does not.
-- **On-policy vs Off-policy**: On-policy learning follows the target policy, while Off-policy learning follows a different policy from the target policy.
+- **On-policy vs Off-policy**: On-policy learning follows the target policy ($\pi_\text{behavior}=\pi_\text{target}$), while Off-policy learning follows a different policy from the target policy ($\pi_\text{behavior}\neq\pi_\text{target}$).
+- **Episodic vs Sequential**:
+    - Episodic environment: a discrete process where RL is divided into a series of **independent** episodes (i.e., epochs).
+The agent updates its policy AFTER finishing each episode.
+The goal is to maximize cumulative reward over all episodes, thus **discount factor is usually set to 1**.
+    - Sequential environment: a continuous process where each current action affects future actions.
+The agent updates it policy DURING the process.
+The goal is to maximize the expected future rewards of the current process, thus discount factor matters.

 Overview:
 <center>